• jongjong 9 months ago

 Most tech companies (and non-tech companies) take a fairly pragmatic approach.
 Generally trust your employees but configure systems with an audit trail so you can hold them accountable later for malicious actions.
 If accidental, there's not much you can do anyway so just buy insurance.

-• gavmor an hour ago
+• gavmor 9 months ago

 > Nobody is responsible for the software